TheFahmi/fahmi-user-search/README.md

 ## Usage

-1. Enter a username in the search input field.
+1. Enter a GitHub username in the search input field.
-2. Click the "Search" button.
+2. Click the "Search" button or press Enter.
-3. The search results will be displayed in an accordion format.
+3. The search results will be displayed with a modern glass UI design.
-4. Click on a user's name to expand their details.
+4. Click on a user card to expand and view their repositories.
-5. The user's repositories and star counts will be shown.
+5. Each repository shows detailed information including stars, forks, and language.
-6. If the user details are still loading, a skeleton loading effect will be displayed.
+6. Toggle between light and dark mode using the button in the bottom right corner.
-7. You can search for other users by entering a different username in the search input field.
+7. Enjoy the smooth animations and glass effects throughout the application.

 ## Contributing